dylanneild/nio-http/README.md

 ### Current Status

-Functional for basic text requests via a StringRequestHandler (see example below) - using GET and HEAD requests over HTTP/1.0 and HTTP/1.1.
+* Functional for basic text requests via a StringRequestHandler (see example below) - using GET and HEAD requests over HTTP/1.0 and HTTP/1.1.
 GET/HEAD/POST requests working, as do parameter value and header value passing via GET/POST (GET and POST via x-www-form-urlencoded only; presently form/multipart requests are received but not decoded into values).

-Full file server functionality (directory index support still unimplemented) via the FileSystemRequestHandler object.
+* Full file server functionality (directory index support still unimplemented) via the FileSystemRequestHandler object.
 This is a non-blocking I/O file service handler and in it's current (mostly unoptimized) form is capable of pushing close to 5Gbps to thousands of requests from a single SSD.

+* Currently in the process of implementing HTTP Proxy load balancing and FastCGI client support.

 ### Issues